50 Ways to Make the Web a Better Place

 - Make a Twitter list of great people you can recommend who specialize in a certain trade

-- Create a Pinboard for your favorite architect, artist, blogger, designer, musician or photographer
+- Create a Pinterest board for your favorite architect, artist, blogger, designer, musician or photographer

 - Publish a list of free and open source software for a specific use case on your blog